LaMar Hasbrouck

-LaMar Hasbrouck (born 31 October, 1965) is an African-American physician, CDC-trained medical epidemiologist, and public health leader.
+LaMar Hasbrouck (born 31 October, 1965) is an American physician, CDC-trained medical epidemiologist, and public health leader.
 Hasbrouck is the former executive director for the National Association of County and City Health Officials, and former director of the Illinois Department of Public Health and State Health Officer for Illinois.
 He is a health policy contributing writer for The Hill, recurrent guest on CNN, former host of AMA Doc Talk, a podcast by the American Medical Association and managing Director for DLM LLC, a health consulting firm.

 Early life and education

 Hasbrouck grew up San Diego, California and attended Will C. Crawford High School.
 He completed his Bachelor of Arts degree from the University of California, Berkeley (1988) and his Master of Public Health degree from UC Berkeley School of Public Health (1990).
 In 1994, Hasbrouck earned a Doctor of Medicine degree from the David Geffen School of Medicine at UCLA and Charles R. Drew University of Medicine and Science joint program.
 He won the Charles Donald O’Malley Prize in Medical History and was recognized as Dean’s Scholar for his medical thesis titled, “The Flexner Report of 1910 and the well-being of Black Americans: historical underpinnings of a contemporary health crisis”.
 Hasbrouck completed his residency in internal medicine at the Weill Cornell Medical Center New York-Presbyterian Hospital from 1994 to 1997.
 He was a founding member, and inaugural chair, of the Minority House Staff Committee, established in 1995 to increase the number of residents who are traditionally underrepresented in internal medicine.
 In 2012, Hasbrouck completed the Harvard Kennedy School program for Senior Executives in State and Local Government.
 He earned his MBA with a concentration in leadership and organizational health from the University of Saint Mary in 2019.